 The answer to the infamous question of style seems to be of the elusive kind.
-Many an artist undergoes great mental anguish through worrying about their style.
+To paraphrase Frank Webb, many an artist undergoes great mental anguish through worrying about their style.
 And that’s understandable.
 I was no different.
-And you can’t find answers easily.
+And you can’t find answers on the question of style that easily.
 Perhaps it’s so little talked about because eventually, after putting in the work, you’ll arrive at satisfying conclusion by yourself.
 After all, I believe the way of an artist is a way of inner transformation.
 It is a journey of discovery.
 And so it’s up to each individual to discover through themselves what art is, what the world is and eventually, who they are.

 Until this realization kicks in, however, there’s much determination necessary to move forward without firmly established identity.
 That’s why I present here my thoughts on the topic.
 My hope is that they may help you recognize the context and better understand where you are and where you’re heading.